RAvdek/legendrian_links/README.md

 ## Features

+- Get dual betti numbers of chain complexes by transposing matrices.
+Currently broken.
+- Command line interface would make it easy to run scripts.
 - Way behind on testing...
 - Application is maintaining some variables between requests?
 I think this is due to mutable function args.
 Should be solved now.
 - Is there any way to speed up the computations of poincare polynomials?
 This should boil down to speeding up `rref` computations.